LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ## Today’s 3

+Our three substantive topics today are: **samples**, **standard errors**, and **confidence intervals**.
 As you continue the remainder of this course unit, you will observe how important it is to collect accurate information to conduct inferential statistics.
 Your findings and conclusions are only as good as their basis, and if that basis is a shoddy collection of data, what you have to say will reflect that.
 An important way to collect accurate information is to ensure that what we have is representative of that real world.
 This is where samples arrive to play.

 <br>
 <br>